 Additionally, keep your stewardship of members distinctive, so that the brand is reinforced and your donors realize that they play an important part in strengthening the organization.

-Maintain the society brand when contacting these members – acknowledgement letters, writing in the correspondence, and all communications should reference the society and the member’s connection.
+Maintain the society brand when contacting these members – acknowledgment letters, writing in the correspondence, and all communications should reference the society and the member’s connection.
 Appropriate communication from your organization’s leadership, special news or information, greetings or well-wishes, and member receptions or special events are good ways to remind your donors that they are important and reinforce their connection with the organization.
 Through this stewardship, you will constantly be strengthening your relationship with your society members and emphasizing their impact as donors.

 After laying these critical aspects as your foundation, you can begin to use volunteers, strategically incorporate challenge gifts, and add a level of membership for recent graduates.
 This will enhance your efforts to build membership and upgrade current members, which will secure your leadership annual giving support.